meekunn1/Password-Generator/README.md

 2. Left-click the "Generate Password" button to get started.

-3. Please follow the promps to create a random password based on your answer to the promps.
+3. Please follow the prompts to create a random password based on your answer to the prompts.

 ## Credits